software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > -- The Product Owner

 1. As an anonymous user I want to register an account so that I can manage my personal reading recommendations
+2. As an anonymous user I want to sign in so that I can manage my personal reading recommendations
-2. As a signed in user I want to assosicate the added reading recommendation with my account so that I can manage my personal reading recommendations
+3. As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations

 For the _second user story_, the Developers came up with the following tasks:

-1. Add a /api/users/current REST API endpoint that returns the authenticated user's information
+1. Add the form login configuration to the Spring Security configuration
-2. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not signed in
+2. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not authenticated
-3. Hide the "Add a category" link in the category list page if the user is not signed in
+3. Hide the "Add a category" link in the category list page if the user is not authenticated
+4. Hide the "Register" link in the navigation bar if the user is authenticated
+5. Add a "Sign in" link to the navigation bar which is visible if the user is not authenticated

+For the _third user story_, the Developers came up with the following tasks:

+1. Add the relationship attributes for User and ReadingRecommendation JPA entity classes
+2. Associate the authenticated user with the added reading recommendation
+3. Add a /api/users/current REST API endpoint that returns the authenticated user's information
 4. Hide the "Edit" link in the reading recommendation list if the recommendation is not added by the user
-5. Hide the "Register" link in the navigation bar if the user is signed in
-6. Add a "Sign in" link to the navigation bar which is visible if the user is not signed in

 {: .important-title }